vanHeemstraSystems/connections/README.md

 # connections
 The Connections Subtree

-Puprpose: To hide the implementation of a specific (database) connection (e.g. RethinkDB) by providing a plain vanilla connection interface.
+Purpose: To hide the implementation of a specific (database) connection (e.g. RethinkDB) by providing a plain vanilla connection interface.

 ##Connections in RethinkDB